How Much Does College Cost?

 The price of college has soared across the board for all institution types.
 Out-of-state tuition and in-state tuition differ significantly and are important to consider when applying for college.
 Schools with the highest tuition are typically located in the Northeast.

 The amount to be paid for tuition will not be uniform across different types of institutions.
-There are several things to consider to determine how much tuition will be.
+There are several things to consider when determining how much tuition will be.
 Tuition is a charge for instruction from a university or college; it is not considered the total price of college; it is simply the price a student pays for teaching or instruction.
 Depending upon the program of study and the location of the school of choice, college tuition can be more or less expensive.

 Factoring in student loan debt and interest is significant when considering college enrollment.
 Students pay interest on federal loans, including unsubsidized student loans.
 This interest can accrue while a student is in college, so it is important to exhaust your financial assistance to lessen the amount of tuition and debt.